cortex-js/cortexjs.io/src/_pages/mathlive-guide-shortcuts.md

 });
 ```

-The `'after'` key indicate in what context the shortcut should apply.
+The `after` property indicate in what context the shortcut should apply.
 One or
-more values can be specified, separated by a '|' sign.
+more values can be specified, separated by a `|` sign.
 If any of the values
 match, the shortcut will be applicable.

 Possible values are: